 The Japanese government, at a national and regional level, offers incentives to encourage and facilitate inward investment in Japan, and offers single contact points in various ministries and agencies that can comprehensively handle enquiries and provide support to foreign investors with respect to doing business in Japan.
-Two examples of such promotion programmes are outlined below.

-Incentive programme for the promotion of Japan as an Asian business centre
+One such a promotion programme is the Incentive programme for the promotion of Japan as an Asian business centre.